 I came across a question in a volleyball coaching group on Facebook.
-It was about getting a setter to chase down the 2nd ball (not call help) and to use their hands.
+It was about getting a setter to chase down the 2nd ball (not call help – which I argue against here) and to use their hands.
 Here’s how the coach in question worded it:

 Good drills to get a setter to stop being so lazy?
 She will call help on so many balls that I know she can get to, she just doesn’t bother trying.
 And she ALWAYS sets with her forearms instead of using her hands when she can take one more step and use her hands.